immutabl3/store/README.md

 ### cursors

-You can create cursors to easily access nested data in your tree and listen to changes concerning the part of the tree selected
+You can create cursors to easily access nested data in your store and listen to changes concerning the part of the store selected

 ```js
 // considering the following store